2018-2019 UROP project submissions deadline August 10, 2018!

 Selecting a student(s)

-UROP students will be given faculty project listings in the beginning of the Fall semester, and with the help of their UROP Leader will select projects to apply to.
+UROP students will be given research project listings in the beginning of the Fall semester, and with the help of their UROP Leader will select projects to apply to.
 Research Mentors will then conduct interviews to select the student(s) they will hire.

 Once Research Mentors have selected their UROP assistants, they will be responsible for outlining students' roles on the project and delineating their expectations.
 Mentors should develop a schedule, direct students to background readings and resources, discuss the disciplinary approach to the project, and discuss the purpose and goals of the project and the student's contribution to it.